Mission and Values

-As powerful waves of technological innovation drive profound change throughout the global economy and society, policymakers often lack the specialized knowledge and informed perspective necessary to evaluate and respond to fast-moving issues and circumstances.
+As technological innovation transforms the global economy and society, policymakers often lack the specialized knowledge and informed perspective necessary to evaluate and respond to fast-moving issues and circumstances.
 What should they do to capitalize on new opportunities, overcome challenges, and avoid potential pitfalls?
 The Information Technology and Innovation Foundation (ITIF) exists to provide answers and point the way forward.

 - Setting the policy agenda on technology, innovation, and global competition issues by producing original research reports and analytical commentary;